2021 CITIES@TUFTS COLLOQUIUM

 Climate Action in the Global South: is net zero (sufficiently) inclusive? with Jessica Omukuti

-Resisting Invisible Women Syndrome with Jay Pitter (rescheduled from Spring 2021)
+Resisting Invisible Women Syndrome with Jay Pitter (Live event only – no recording will be made available)

 October 20, 2021 | 12-1 PM EST | Register to join the event live: resisting-invisible-woman-syndrome.eventbrite.com